MaxSkippGriff/maxskippgriff.github.io/_pages/about.md

 Article Posts
 ------
 When I'm not coding, I love write.
-Most of my writing is on Medium.
+Most of my articles are on Medium.